Fitness centre managers generally work in centres or clubs that contain a fitness suite or gym and perhaps some or all of the following:

 prioritising target activities and user groups (especially in local authority centres);

-handling complaints and incidents, e.g. accidents and emergencies, theft;
+handling complaints and incidents, e.g. accidents and emergencies or theft;

 delivering some fitness training or coaching in sports activities - often a good way of maintaining contact with customers;